chnyda/taikungoclient/client/docs/ServerListDto.md

 HasKubernetesNodeLabels returns a boolean if a field has been set.

-### SetKubernetesNodeLabelsNil

-`func (o *ServerListDto) SetKubernetesNodeLabelsNil(b bool)`

- SetKubernetesNodeLabelsNil sets the value for KubernetesNodeLabels to be an explicit nil

-### UnsetKubernetesNodeLabels
-`func (o *ServerListDto) UnsetKubernetesNodeLabels()`

-UnsetKubernetesNodeLabels ensures that no value is present for KubernetesNodeLabels, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)